 No.2 LiangMaHe NanLu

-The objective of the United Nations Development Programme (UNDP) is to deliver coherent, effective and efficient support to the Government of the People’s Republic of China to attain internationally agreed development goals, including the Millennium Development Goals.
+The objective of the United Nations Development Programme (UNDP) is to deliver coherent, effective and efficient support to the Government of the People’s Republic of China to attain internationally agreed development goals, including the Sustainable Development Goals.

 UNDP works with Government partners, UN agencies, civil society and development organizations in four broad programmatic areas: democratic governance, poverty reduction and equity, energy & environment and disaster management; with an additional emphasis on south-south cooperation enabling sharing of China’s development experiences with developing countries.

 UNDP is also the custodian of the Resident Coordinator system, as mandated by the UN General Assembly.
 The UNDP Resident Representative serves as the UN Resident Coordinator of the UN System in China and he/she is the highest ranking UN official and the chief of the UN diplomatic mission in a country.
 The responsibilities of the Resident Coordinator cover areas of advocacy for the UN System, operational coordination, management coordination, humanitarian and emergency assistance, and annual reporting, appraisals and agreements.

 The Resident Coordinator provides overall leadership for UN strategic initiatives and the operational framework for development assistance as the chair of the UN Country Team (UNCT).
 The UNCT, comprised of heads of UN agencies, supports the Resident Coordinator in order to ensure inter-agency coordination and decision-making at the country level.
 The main purpose of the Country Team is for individual agencies to plan and work together, as part of the Resident Coordinator System.